-- 9.10 Typically institutional investors will utilise the fund of funds approach which tends to be a long-term investment with a substantial "lock-in" period. - 9.11 Real Estate Examples of Real Estate Investments (property) are land, office buildings, retail shopping centres, multi-family housing and industrial warehouse properties.
+- 9.10 Typically, institutional investors will utilise the Fund of Funds approach, which tends to be a long-term investment with a substantial "lock-in" period. - 9.11 Real Estate Examples of Real Estate Investments (property) are land, office buildings, retail shopping centres, multi-family housing, and industrial warehouse properties.
 The most common type is income-producing real estate.
-Large income-producing real estate properties are commonly purchased by high net-worth individuals and institutions, such as life insurance companies, real estate investment trusts (REITs) and pension funds. - 9.12 There are 2 main types of Real Estate Investment Trusts (REITs) - Equity REITs these invest mainly in actual real estate properties, such as office buildings, apartment complexes, warehouses and shopping centres.
-Equity REITs are usually not highly leveraged. - Mortgage REITs these invest mainly in mortgages and construction loans for commercial properties and tend to use leverage to a greater degree than equity REITs. - 9.13 One of the main differences between investing in a piece of real estate, as compared to stocks or bonds, is that real estate is an investment in the "bricks and mortar" of a building and the land it is built upon, therefore it is highly tangible.
+Large income-producing real estate properties are commonly purchased by high net-worth individuals and institutions, such as life insurance companies, Real Estate Investment Trusts (REITs) and pension funds. - 9.12 There are 2 main types of Real Estate Investment Trusts - Equity REITs these invest mainly in actual real estate properties, such as office buildings, apartment complexes, warehouses and shopping centres.
+Equity REITs are usually not highly leveraged. - Mortgage REITs these invest mainly in mortgages and construction loans for commercial properties, and tend to use leverage to a greater degree than equity REITs. - 9.13 One of the main differences between investing in real estate, as compared to stocks or bonds, is that real estate is an investment in the "bricks and mortar" of a building and the land it is built upon, therefore it is highly tangible.
 Real estate is an asset class that offers protection against inflation, as well as potential tax benefits.
 However, lack of both liquidity and diversification are drawbacks to investing directly in real estate. - 9.14 Managed Funds these are like mutual funds (pooled funds) but are allowed long or short positions in commodity and currency futures contracts, and options in such contacts.
-There are 4 main types of managed funds - Unit Trusts, Group Investment Funds, Superannuation Funds and Insurance Bonds. - 9.15 Derivatives these are traded contracts (e.g. future contracts, convertible bonds or stocks), securities or financial instruments whose values derive from values of transitional investments (e.g. stocks or assets such as gold). - 9.16 Infrastructure investments This type of investment involves taking an ownership interest in an infrastructure business (commonly defined as providing an essential service to the community).
+There are 4 main types of Managed Funds Unit Trusts, Group Investment Funds, Superannuation Funds and Insurance Bonds. - 9.15 Derivatives these are traded contracts (e.g. future contracts, convertible bonds or stocks) securities or financial instruments whose values derive from values of transitional investments (e.g. stocks or assets such as gold). - 9.16 Infrastructure investments This type of investment involves taking an ownership interest in an infrastructure business (commonly defined as providing an essential service to the community).
 Most infrastructure assets are either bought from a government, a private equity firm, or are part of a listed company that is sold off.
-This is a long-term investment option providing higher returns than the Long-term Cash Pool, while generating positive externalities for the Island. - 9.17 Infrastructure investments can be split into 2 main categories, Economic or Social, examples as follows -
+This is a long-term investment option providing higher returns than the Long-Term Cash Pool, while generating positive externalities for the Island. - 9.17 Infrastructure investments can be split into 2 main categories, Economic or Social, examples as follows

-Economic Social
+ECONOMIC SOCIAL

 Transport Utilities & Energy Communications

-Toll roads Oil & gas pipelines Cable networks Schools
+Toll roads Schools

-Bridges Electricity generation and transmission Communication towers Hospitals
+Bridges Oil & gas pipelines Cable network Hospitals

-Ferries/Ports Housing
+Ferries/Ports Electricity generation and transmission Communication towers Housing

 Public transport Water distribution and treatment Select satellite systems Courts

 Airports